The Sky So Big and Black: Plot summary

 Further, we learn that this is all information from the past, that in fact he has been re-infected with Resuna, and so has Teri, and that they will both lose all memory of each other and of the many events, including much of her last memories of her father.
 So although they have been close friends, in the last chapter they are re-introduced to each other for the first time.
 The novel ends with their working as ecospecting partners, as Mars rebuilds.

+Reception

+Publishers Weekly recommended the novel to "anyone interested in vivid near-future worlds, engaging characters and moral questions with no simple answers."
+Kirkus Reviews stated: "Thoughtful and absorbing, to begin with; and just when you feel you've had enough of Teri and her problems, the Sunburst propels the story into entirely different dimensions.
+A winner."
+Don D'Ammassa of the Science Fiction Chronicle wrote that it "is one of a growing number of recent novels to deal realistically with the colonization of that planet, and it's one of the better ones."